Murder 2: Cast

-Production and filming
+Production

+Casting

-The film was shot in Mumbai and Goa.
-Earlier, Bipasha Basu was offered the part of the leading lady, but she refused.
-Then Mohit Suri offered the leading role to Asin Thottumkal, who deemed the role of the female lead 'not powerful enough' and also declined the role.
-The part was then offered to Jacqueline Fernandez, though actress Sonal Chauhan was also considered.
+Bipasha Basu was offered the leading role, but she refused.
+Asin rejected the part as she deemed the role of the female lead 'not powerful enough' and also declined the role.
+The role was then offered to Jacqueline Fernandez, though actress Sonal Chauhan was also considered.
 After declining the lead role, Basu was offered the item number "Aa Zara".
 When she declined again, the role was offered to Yana Gupta, who accepted.

+Filming

+Filming took place in Mumbai and Goa.
 The scene featuring the song "Haal-E-Dil" had to be partly re-shot in order to make it more suitable for use in television promos.
 Yana Gupta's item number "Aa Zara" was not shown during television promos as it was deemed too violent for audiences under 18.
 Instead, an alternative music video for the song was shot with Jacqueline Fernandez and Emraan Hashmi, which was aired on television and was used to promote the song.
 The original scene with Yana was still used in the film.

-The DVD of the film was released on 1 August 2011.